 Now, good compost can make a fairly fertile compost tea, rivaling a watered-down fertilizer application.
 Most compost has an even NPK of around half a percent.
 That’s not so good.
 High-quality compost can be as high as 3 percent, that’s technically on the edge of being a low-strength fertilizer.

 The real issue with compost is that it’s often made with low-nitrogen materials.
 Nitrogen is the most needed nutrient for all garden and field crops.
 The nitrogen in compost also leaches out, both from the rain and from evaporating into a gauses form.

-Earlier this year, I built a raised bed 12 inched deep and filled mostly with compost.
+Earlier this year, I built a raised bed 12 inches deep and filled mostly with compost.
 After a heavy spring rain, I watched a dark, humic acid-rich water seep out and down my driveway, leaching away a large portion of the available nutrients in my compost.

 To be called fertilizer, it has to be feasible to be used as the primary source of major plant nutrients.
-That it not.
+That is not.
 What is it is more of a boost, a supplement, for your soil and plant health?